brandonrobertz/autoscrape-py/README.md

         interact with a matched form.
 The inputs are described in the following format:

-        "c:0:True,i:0:atext,s:1:France"
+        "c:0:True,i:0:atext,s:1:France:d:0:01-20-1991"

-        A single-input type can be one of three types: checkbox ("c"), input box ("i"), and option select ("s").
+        A single-input type can be one of three types: checkbox ("c"), input box ("i"), option select ("s"), and date inputs ("d", with inputs in the "MM-DD-YYYY" format).
 The type is separated by a colon, and the input index position is next.
 (Each input type has its own list, so a form with one input, one checkbox, and one option select, will all be at index 0.)
 The final command, sepearated by another colon, describes what to do with the input.

         Multiple inputs are separated by a comma, so you can interact with multiple inputs before submitting the